Sadly, due to Covid-19 restrictions, Kathryn is not currently able to visit schools.

 Sally Baker, Durrington High School

 Self Esteem and Social Media: Tying in with themes from Kathryn’s coming book Beauty Sleep, this new-for-2019 talk will take a humorous look at beauty standards through the ages and how our energies might be best targeted at things other than how we look.
-Aimed at boys as much as girls ( please stop waxing your chests boys!) the talk lasts for 25-30 minutes but can be combined with a Q & A and reading for longer sessions.
+Aimed at boys as much as girls the talk lasts for 25-30 minutes but can be combined with a Q & A and reading for longer sessions.
 25-30 minutes.

 A Passion for Reading: A self-deprecating walk through Kathryn’s life with books.
 With a sprinkling of science, a look at Kathryn’s ridiculous wardrobe and a lot of good humour, this talk is designed to inspire the audience to pick up a book.
 25-30 minutes